 Floors take a beating under the best circumstances, but nowhere near what the kitchen goes through—command central for cooking, homework, family gatherings and more.
-So, it’s important to find a kitchen floor that can withstand constant traffic and make the style statement you want.
+So, it’s important to find a kitchen floor option that can withstand constant traffic and make the style statement you want it to.

-To help you with this decision, we’ve weighed the pros and cons of five common flooring types.
+To help you with this decision, we’ve weighed the pros and cons of five popular kitchen flooring types.
 But first, let’s start with an important question you should ask yourself first: What should you look for in a kitchen floor?

 Nobody wants to spend most of their time cleaning their floors for this reason, the best kitchen floor will be easy to maintain.
 Liquid spills shouldn’t make us sweat, that’s what the stove is for!
 A kitchen floor should be easy to spot clean or mop in no time.

 Flooring doesn’t have to break the bank, and shouldn’t.
 Affordability allows you to have the most beautiful flooring you want but with enough cash leftover to buy that Kitchen-Aide mixer you’ve been eyeing.

 Looks matter!
 Perhaps your kitchen needs a modern look, or maybe your Pinterest is full of vintage on-trend floors.
 Whatever your look, you need kitchen flooring with versatility to achieve it.

 The cost of replacing floors is extra money you don’t want to spend, so you want a floor that can withstand the heat and last a lifetime—or at least decades!
 The kitchen is the home of heat, spills and mess.
 If your floor can’t take it, you might find yourself having to replace it early.
 Start with a flooring that’s durable so you can love it longer.